gdq12/ElectroChemical_FSCV_Analysis_IgorProv6.37/cleanerInstructions.md

-# Background: Voltammetry recording from Patchmaster(HEKA)
+# Background: Voltammetry recording with Patchmaster(HEKA)

 When Patchmaster is programmed to execute voltage pulses greater than 5Hz (1x per 200ms), the program experiences massive time delays in visualizing the resulting current pulses, due to how the data is being saved in real time.
-The time line of the oxidation peak for each current pulse must visualized in real time and typically voltage pulses should be executed at 8-10Hz, patchmaster .pgf files must be programmed slightly different to over come this time delay and maintain the desired pulsating frequency of the protocol.
+The time line of the oxidation peak for each current pulse must be visualized in real time and typically voltage pulses should be executed at 8-10Hz.
+Therefore, patchmaster .pgf files must be programmed slightly different to over come this time delay and maintain the desired pulsating frequency of the protocol.
 Here I attempt to provide a sufficient and clear explanation on how I circumvented this issue and the protocol I used to maintain analysis efficiency.

 # Protocol for 10Hz voltage execution in Patchmaster

-Since patchmaster can only execute protocols at a maximum of 5Hz in real time, I programmed patchmaster to execute 200ms voltage pulses which includes 2 triangle voltammetry pulses (-0.4V --> 1V --> -0.4V) 93ms apart within each 200ms pulse (fig1).
+Since patchmaster can only execute protocols at a maximum of 5Hz in real time, I programmed patchmaster to execute 200ms voltage pulses which includes 2 triangle 7ms voltammetry pulses (-0.4V --> 1V --> -0.4V) 93ms apart within each 200ms pulse (fig1).
 With this protocol, patchmaster recorded current pulses in the same fashion (fig2)

 fig1